 Google offered its AndroidOS to any hardware vendor, for the astronomical price of …..Free.
 Google had determined a different method to monetize their development cost.
 Apple offered its rabidly loyal developers a development tool kit, and provided a marketplace for those applications which piggy-backed off the wildly successful music marketplace used by their iPod product line.
 Both were different from what was the accepted method of sales and distribution.
 Both looked at the existing market, figured out the rules of that market, and then figured out how to get around the rules.

 We’re sure that Nokia and RIM will become a great Harvard case study on how massive scale and market share prevents innovation.
 They were dominant globally.
 Why would they change?
 It was left to the companies that had no market share, and nothing to protect to change the rules and be different.

 Twitter this post

-Richard Piotrowski CFA is a former #1 ranked securities analyst, and the Managing Partner of Outram Research LLC, which focuses on assisting startups and prospective turnaround companies define an executable product strategy, competitive strategy, and an exit strategy.
+Richard Piotrowski CFA is a former #1 ranked securities analyst, and the Managing Partner of Outram Research LLC, which focuses on assisting startups and prospective turnaround companies to define their value chain, as well as define an executable product, partnership, competitive and exit strategies.
 You can follow Richard on Twitter: @Angelpitchdoc.
 He can be reached at firstname.lastname@example.org, or at his blog: angelpitchdoc.wordpress.com.
 Also check out our website: www.outramresearch.com